21 RV-living storage tips by an experienced owner

 Tip #1: Don't be afraid to use nails or screws

-I was a little hesitant at first to nail or screw hardware into our RV wall.
+I was a little hesitant at first to nail or screw the hardware into our RV wall.
 However, if you use caution, it can be the most effective way to hold a wall hanging in place.
-We have successfully secured message boards, artwork, and organizers onto our RV walls with basic screws.

 Use shorter length screws/nails

 Your RV wall is unlike a wall in a regular house.
 Usually, there is not much behind the aluminum wall for a nail or screw to latch into.
-A shorter length screw or nail will be sufficient in most cases.
+A shorter-length screw or nail will be sufficient in most cases.

 Avoid metal frame (studs) and wiring inside walls